ebonroot/ebonroot-schema/README.md

 Standard Protobuf structs for Minecraft objects, used in a message bus with EbonRoot.com (over ZMQ DEALER/ROUTER socket).

+<< WIP >>

+# Structures

+`Envelope` is an outer wrapper for all other types.
+Everything should embed from that point.

+`Query` follows a GraphQL like approach (query or mutation).
+Still in-design, but we will need to determine how to scope this.
+It's not efficient to keep the query string like in GraphQL, is there a way we can make the request in a more focused manner.

 # Java Usage

 TBD